International Geophysical Year (IGY) 1957–58

-The spirit of cooperation that evolved during IGY prompted proposals that this uniquely successful scheme should be continued, leading to formation of the Antarctic Treaty in December 1959.
-Australia’s credibility in Antarctic matters gave it a significant influence in the establishment of the Treaty.
-When the Treaty was ratified in 1961 Australia had become a leading nation in Antarctic science and exploration.
+Australia’s credibility in Antarctic matters gave it significant influence in the establishment of the Treaty.
+By the time the treaty wat ratified in 1961, Australia had become a leading nation in Antarctic science and exploration.

 The International Polar Year (IPY), grew from the pioneering and highly successful IGY.

 An international program of coordinated, interdisciplinary scientific research was framed in a number of themes for IPY.

 During IPY, five key Australian-led research projects made significant advances in scientific understanding in Antarctica and the Southern Ocean.
 Australia also contributed to many other international research projects.